itsahmedmohamedamin/Glozzom-Website/README.md

 # Glozzom-Website
-A website for a startup for hiring business entrepreneurship modules
+A website for a startup for hiring business entrepreneurship modules.
+This Template is for Sale

 ### Home: